ranfysvalle02/Interactive-RAG/blog.md

 ## ![RAG Agent Architecture for this Tutorial](./images/rag-agent.png)

+In this tutorial, we will showcase an Interactive RAG agent that supports the following actions: answer question, search the web, read URLs, remove sources, list all sources, and reset messages.

+## What is an Agent anyway?

+An agent is a computer program or system designed to perceive its environment, make decisions, and achieve specific goals.

 ## Taking Control with Interactive RAG:

 While an optimized chunk size is crucial, Interactive RAG goes a step further.
 It empowers users to dynamically adjust their RAG strategy in real-time, using the function calling API of Large Language Models (LLMs).
 This unlocks a new era of personalized information access and knowledge management.